iridium-browser/iridium-browser-windows/README.md

 - Run `bootstrap.sh`.
 This will download the Visual Studio Community 2013 Update 4 ISO image (about 7 GB), the Windows Vagrant box (about 3.6 GB) and install the necessary Vagrant plugin.
+- Currently supported host systems for `bootstrap.sh` are Linux and OSX.
+  For Windows, the dependencies must be downloaded / installed manually and the `Vagrantfile` created from `Vagrantfile.in`.

 ## Setup